Alimalik03/Quadcopter-control-ad-simulation/README.md

 - PID gains for both the position and attitude loops were derived analytically from each axis's linearized plant transfer function, using pole placement.
 - Torque and thrust saturation limits were added based on the physical motor-mixing constraints.
 - Anti-windup (clamping) was added on all loops to prevent integrator windup during saturation.

-## Known Limitations / Future Work

-- Gains are tuned for a single operating point; gain scheduling could improve performance across a wider flight envelope.
-- No sensor noise or estimator (e.g. EKF) is currently modeled — the plant states are fed back directly.
-- No wind disturbance or aerodynamic drag model yet.

-## License

-MIT License — feel free to use, modify, and build on this project.

-## Acknowledgments

 Built as a learning project to explore 6-DOF nonlinear dynamics modeling and cascaded flight control design in Simulink.